-In this section the differences between the EQ and RB trajectories that are related to component specific mass transfer rates are investigated exemplarily, for the ideal mixture with ($\alpha{13} \ \alpha{23} \ \alpha{12}$) = (6 3 2).
+In this section the differences between the EQ and RB trajectories that are related to component specific mass transfer rates are investigated exemplarily, for the ideal mixture with $(\alpha{13} \ \alpha{23} \ \alpha{12})$ = $(6\ 3\ 2)$.
 While other authors, e.g. Baur et al. (2005), have already investigated the influence of component specific mass transfer on the path of the RB model trajectories, a systematic investigation of how different combinations of diffusion coefficients affect the differences of the RB compared to the EQ composition trajectories has not been conducted, to the best of our knowledge.
 The trajectories of the DL and RB-MS model are further compared for different sets of the three binary diffusion coefficients D{ij} of the ternary mixture.
-Only the ratios of these diffusion coefficients are set to any of the following values $D{ij} \in \{0.5, 1, 1.5\}$.
+Only the ratios of these diffusion coefficients determine the path of the RB-MS trajectory in the composition simplex.
+Thus, the diffusion coefficients are set to any of the following values $D{ij} \in \{0.5, 1, 1.5\}$.